Bhagmati – The Queen of Fortunes

-Bhagmati is a 2005 Indian Hindi-language partly-animation film written and directed by Ashok Kaul, and it is the first Indian film which is almost two-thirds animated, with "live actors" doing the rest.
+Bhagmati – The Queen of Fortunes is a 2005 Indian Hindi-language partly-animation film written and directed by Ashok Kaul, and it is the first Indian film which is almost two-thirds animated, with "live actors" doing the rest.

 The film is based on the love story between Prince Mohammad Quli Qutb Shah of Hyderabad and Bhagmati.

+At 2 hours and 40 minutes, the film was billed as "the world's longest animated film that also has living characters".